 Florida DOC turns to SAS to help ensure citizen safety

-The DOC supplements that data with even more information from other criminal justice agencies in the state to create the most comprehensive perspectives possible.
+The DOC supplements that data with additional information from other criminal justice agencies in the state to create the most comprehensive perspectives possible.

-With SAS, we have the right information to deliver to our stakeholders, allocate our resources more efficiently and preserve citizen safety.
+With SAS, we have the right information to preserve citizen safety, allocate our resources more efficiently and report to our stakeholders.
+David Ensley Research Director Florida DOC

 Dozens of data sources integrated

 "We have more than 100 scheduled data extracts every month," he explained.
-"These are simple COBOL jobs that bring the data to us in text files.
-Then we use SAS to import that information into our data warehouse."
+"These are simple jobs that bring the data to us in text files.
+We then use SAS to import that information into our data warehouse."

 That's when a team of 16 SAS experts takes over, building a broad suite of standard statistical analyses and reports that are delivered to various stakeholders and requesters on an annual, quarterly, monthly and semimonthly basis.